kaboc/dart_errflow/README.md

 Future<bool> yourFunc(ErrNotifier notifier) async {
   try {
     await errorProneProcess();
-  } catch(e, s) {
+  } catch (e, s) {
-    // This updates the last error value and also triggers logging. notifier.set(CustomError.foo, e, s, 'additional info');
+    // This updates the last error value and also triggers the logger. notifier.set(CustomError.foo, e, s, 'additional info');
   }

-  // You can use hasError to check if some error was set. if (notifier.hasError) {
+  // If necessary, you can use hasError to check if some error was set. if (notifier.hasError) {
     ...
     return false;